 A relatively new form of therapy, bispecific antibodies are two-armed proteins that lock onto tumor cells with one arm and immune system T cells with the other, bringing the cells into close proximity.
 The convergence activates the T cells and promotes the destruction of the tumor cells.

 - Liu is leading a clinical trial of a bispecific antibody that latches on to T cells and to a protein called MUC16 on ovarian cancer cells.
 The trial is evaluating the antibody alone and in combination with cemiplimab, an immune checkpoint inhibitor.

 Therapeutic cancer vaccines work by “teaching” a patient’s immune system to recognize specific proteins, called antigens, on tumor cells and to attack cells displaying those antigens.

 - Konstantinopoulos is leading a trial of a personalized neoantigen cancer vaccine for patients newly diagnosed with ovarian cancer or for patients with recurrent ovarian cancer that is sensitive to platinum.
 The vaccine is made by sending each patient’s surgically removed tumor tissue to a lab where the tumor cells are engineered to produce new antigens associated with cancer.
 Injected back into the patient, the neoantigen-bearing cells provoke a potent immune system attack on cancer cells in the body.

 The number and diversity of immunotherapy trials for ovarian cancer is an indication of our determination to find new and more effective ways of treating this disease.
-A full list of the clinical trials of ovarian cancer therapies, including immunotherapies, at Dana-Farber can be found here.
+Review a full list of the clinical trials of ovarian cancer therapies, including immunotherapies, at Dana-Farber.